saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_7_goals_framework_v3_0.md

 ### Why Solid Is the Foundation

-This is why solid is the foundation of all other GOALS.
+This is why solid is the foundation of all other GOALS™.

 You can have perfect governance, comprehensive observability, blazing speed, and flawless language understanding—but if the underlying data is wrong, everything fails.